solid/solidproject.org/pages/home.md

         <div class="info-card">
           <h3 class="title">Like peas in a Pod</h3>
           <p class="info">
-            Your <a href="{{site.baseUrl}}/faqs#pod" title="Frequently Asked Questions">Pod</a> is where you store your data.
+            Your <a href="{{site.baseUrl}}/faqs#pod" title="Frequently Asked Questions - what is a Pod?">Pod</a> is where you store your data.
 Pods and apps are separate but compatible so you are free to change apps while keeping your data.
-For example, if you want to switch messaging app you can take your contacts and chat history along easily.
+For example, if you want to switch messaging app you can take your contacts and chat history along easily, as long as both apps support Solid.
           </p>
         </div>
       </div>